cBioPortal/cbioportal/docs/Authenticating-and-Authorizing-Users-via-keycloak.md

 #### Groups

-Keycloak allows you to create Groups to easy the mapping of multiple studies to multiple users.
-One can for example make a Keycloak group with name `PUBLIC_STUDIES` and add all the individual Keycloak roles corresponding to public studies to this group.
+Keycloak allows you to create Groups for easy mapping of multiple studies to multiple users.
+One can, for example, make a Keycloak group with name `PUBLIC_STUDIES` and add all the individual Keycloak roles corresponding to public studies to this group.
 It is also possible to configure a group to be "default" in Keycloak, meaning new users are